-In the present case, the Panel notes that the Respondent must have had the Complainant and its IQOS and HEETS trademarks in mind when registering the disputed domain name.
+In the present case, the Panel notes that the Respondent must have had the Complainant and its IQOS and TEREA trademarks in mind when registering the disputed domain name.
 It is obvious to the Panel, that the Respondent has deliberately chosen the disputed domain name, which comprises the Complainant's trademarks in their entirety, to target and mislead Internet users searching for the Complainant and its products.

-With respect to the use of the disputed domain name in bad faith, the Panel finds that the Respondent used the disputed domain name in order to generate traffic to its own website by deliberately misleading third parties in a false belief that the associated website is either operated or at least authorized by the Complainant.
-The prominent use of the Complainant's IQOS and HEETS word marks (as well as the use of further registered trademarks of the Complainant), the offering of potentially competing third-party products and the nature of the disputed domain name is, in view of the Panel, sufficient evidence that the Respondent intentionally tries to attract, for commercial gain, Internet users to its website by creating a likelihood of confusion with the Complainant and its IQOS and HEETS trademarks as to the source, sponsorship, affiliation or endorsement of the Respondent's website.
+With respect to the use of the disputed domain name in bad faith, the Panel finds that the Respondent uses the disputed domain name in order to generate traffic to its own website by deliberately misleading third parties in a false belief that the associated respectively redirected website is either operated or at least authorized by the Complainant.
+The prominent use of the Complainant's IQOS and TEREA marks including further trademarks, logos and official product pictures of the Complainant, and the nature of the disputed domain name is, in view of the Panel, sufficient evidence that the Respondent intentionally tries to attract, for commercial gain, Internet users by creating a likelihood of confusion with the Complainant and its IQOS and TEREA trademarks as to the source, sponsorship, affiliation or endorsement of the associated respectively redirected website.